 We dance to the tune that managers play for us, not quite understanding why certain things are done or why certain policies exist.
 On more than one occasion, I have heard, or even myself have asked: “why do I have to fill out this form” or “there has to be a better way”, or “I know a better way!”

 Hospitals are, at its most basic form, a business.
 Yet we are never taught about even the most basic business components, let alone how to run one.
-We have no exposure to accounting and financial topics; we passively gain teamwork and team building experience during residency, but there are also business leadership concepts and communication strategies that we do not learn.
+We have no exposure to accounting and financial topics; we passively gain teamwork and team-building experience during residency, but there are also business leadership concepts and communication strategies that we do not learn.

 Healthcare is dynamic and constantly changing.
-With the Affordable Care Act and whatever congress is trying to accomplish now, changes are happening, and will be coming, that directly affect how hospitals are managed, how insurance is handled and ultimately how we get paid.
+With the Affordable Care Act and whatever congress is trying to accomplish now, changes are occurring, and will be coming, that directly affect how hospitals are managed, how insurance is handled and ultimately how we get paid.

 There is clearly a gap between physicians and managers, not just in communication, but in understanding as well, and it needs to be bridged.
 Doing so requires physician leadership that can be present at the table, engage in administrative discussions, assist in formulating business decisions and be a voice for clinicians.